Eggers ImagesPhotographer Male Costa Mesa, California, US

 One of the biggest problems for younger models is not concentrating on what they're doing.
 They're very easily distracted.
 While parents are welcome, in most cases, having other siblings along for the shoot is not a good idea, unless they also are modeling.
 Siblings generally distract younger models, making them lose focus and reduce their attention span.

-I'm currently in the process of developing a series of new promotional pieces for tween, junior and collegiate models.
+I'm currently in the process of developing a series of new activity and fashion oriented promotional pieces for tween to mid-teen junior models.

 There are a number of things that will be part of that:

-* Beach/activity/lifestyle branded shoots (such A&F, Gap, Forever 21, H&M), including things like roller-blading, razor scooters, biking, beach volleyball, etc.
+* Beach/activity/lifestyle branded shoots, including things like roller-blading, razor scooters, biking, beach volleyball, etc.

 * Models/dancers/athletes with special talents or athletic abilities (such as gymnastics, aquatics, cheer, ballet, BMX, etc.).